→ Your Visit →

-- We have our own car park with lift access situated directly behind the building, and also have a number of priority spaces for blue badge holders near the entrances to Sage Gateshead as well as in our car park.
+- We have our own car park with lift access situated directly behind the building.
+We also have a number of priority spaces for blue badge holders near the entrances to Sage Gateshead as well as in our car park.

 - Unisex baby changing facilities are available on every level of the building.

-- Chestfeeding and breastfeeding parents are very welcome – in our cafe, the concourse or wherever you are most comfortable.
+- Chestfeeding and breastfeeding parents are very welcome – in our cafe, the concourse or wherever you’re most comfortable.

-- We are a dog friendly venue.
+- We’re a dog friendly venue.
 Dogs are welcome in the public areas of the building where our staff will be happy to point out dog-water stations.
 Only assistance dogs are permitted in our performance spaces.

 Access Requirement Register

-If you are D/deaf or disabled and have a specific access requirement, our Access Requirement Register (ARR) helps us find the best available seats for you quickly and easily, and get a free ticket for a Personal Assistant.
+If you are D/deaf or disabled and have a specific access requirement, our Access Requirement Register (ARR) helps us find the best available seats for you quickly and easily.
+You may also be able to get a free ticket for a Personal Assistant.